CEA-Leti/naxriscv_doc/README.md

 This software allows you to create links between files and use plugins such as Excalidraw for diagrams.

-After installing Obsidian, and cloning this repo, you need to open the folder as a new vault, and normally the necessary plugins will already be installed.
+After installing Obsidian, and cloning this repository, you need to open the folder as a new vault, and normally the necessary plugins will already be installed.

 ## Documentation structure

 There are two folders :

-- **NaxRiscv Plugins** : where the core plugins are documentated, for each plugin there is 3 files.
+- **NaxRiscv Plugins** : where the core plugins are documented, for each plugin there is 3 files.
     - **0. Presentation** : introduces the plugin and gives a few explanations about it
     - **1. Environment** : shows links with others plugins
     - **2. Internal** : gives a schematic of the plugin's interior